 Crabapple Lake is a freshwater lake located in Snohomish County, Washington.
 At an elevation of 414 ft. and 35.5 acres, it's home to several species of fish, including yellow perch, rainbow trout, largemouth bass and coastal cutthroat trout (resident).
 Crabapple Lake provides good shoreline access and a boat launch.Stocked Fish: Rainbow

 Crabapple Lake has been historically stocked with rainbow.
 The largest rainbow ever stocked is 0.5 lbs.
-This year so far, there has been 2 stockings of rainbow at an average of 0.5 lbs.
 In the past, Crabapple Lake stocked thousands of rainbow averaging 0.43 lbs.

 |May 3, 2020||2600||Rainbow @ 0.5lbs|